Jerry Silverman: Career

 ‘’Folkways Records’’ asked Silverman to expand the 16-page instructional brochure that had been inserted into the jacket of Seeger’s ‘’Folkways’’ LP.
 The book, entitled “The Folksinger’s Guitar Guide” was published in 1962.
 It was the first guitar instruction book for folksinging guitarists and sold well over 300,000 copies.
-That publication led Silverman in the direction of writing a long series of other method books and folksong anthologies.
+Silverman added Volume 2 The Folksinger's Guitar Guide, An Advanced Instruction Guide, in 1964, followed by a long series of other method books and folksong anthologies.
 He has had over 200 books published since, with the last being New York Sings! in March 2009.

 Personal life

 He currently lives in Westchester, New York.
 In 1967, he married Tatiana Cherniacoski and they have three children: David (b.
 1969), Mikael (b.
 1978) and Antoine Silverman (b.
 1972).